-It’s all the inspiration Eve needs and she’s out the door in a flash.
+It’s all the inspiration Eve needs and she’s out the camping dome in a flash.
 I follow suit.
 She’s headed for the nature trails (there’s 4 km of them), and in no time at all, we come upon a pond – a spring fed swimming hole actually, with a diving platform and … frogs!
 Eve attempts to catch them, while I unsuccessfully try to capture them on the camera I haven’t quite figured out how to use.

 After our romp in the woods, I’m finally ready for that G&T. Luckily, our hot tub is ready, too.
 We spend over an hour plunging in and out of it.
 (I may have let the fire burn longer than it should’ve and it’s super hot!)
 Though the soak is luxurious with a refreshing breeze on our backs and the heady scent of cedar all around, it’s our unstopping conversation that makes it so special.
 We rattle through a range of topics from pioneers to teen pregnancy to what’s up with parents these days.

 The rain starts up again, but by this time our digits are shrivelled up like prunes anyway.
 We race each other back to the dome.
 She snags the shower first.
 I fall asleep on the bed.
 It turns out to be one of the deepest sleeps in recent memory.
 I can’t remember drifting off or how I got out of my wet bathing suit into PJs.
 Fret not, I only had one G&T!

 Prisms of jewel-like light stream in from the portholes near the roof.
 I feel Eve stirring, but I don’t want to open my eyes.
 I want to capture this soaring sense of space and bottle up this experience forever.
 Once up, we’ll have to pack, head to the airport and resume our busy, busy lives.